 In remembrance of the events in Manhattan from 1969 to 1970 in June, Pride month is celebrated in this particular month of the year.

-The flags of the LGBTQI+ community
+The flags of the LGBTQIA+ community

 As you might know, almost every group of romantic and sexual orientation or gender identity is represented by an official pride flag.
 We want to show you a brief overview of some of these flags, their bold shades, and explain their history and meaning.